-This guide is intended to be a helpful resource for members of the water trail and river community who manage recreational access to water on privately held and public land, or who are negotiating with landowners for the privilege of doing so.
-It may also be useful to landowners who allow or are considering recreational access to and use of their property, and whether management plans or adjustments of physical features should be considered.
+Thank you for your interest in this guide, which we hope will be a helpful resource for you, your colleagues and members of your water trail and river community.
+It is intended to help leaders of organizations that manage recreational access to water on both privately held and public land, or are negotiating with landowners for the privilege of doing so.
+It may also be useful to landowners who allow or are considering recreational access to and use of their property.
+The information presented here can help land managers and landowners make responsible decisions about how best to provide access to private property and whether management plans or physical features need to be adjusted.

-Note: This is not a legal document, but rather a reference for those who may not be familiar with landowner-related laws related to landowner liability protection that exists in most states.
-A glossary on the last page defines legal phrases that may be unfamiliar.
+Note: This document is not a legal document, but rather a reference for those who may not be familiar with laws that protect landowners who allow public use of their land for recreational purposes.
+It highlights the features common to landowner liability protection laws in most states.
+As there are a number of legal phrases that can be intimidating when they are unfamiliar, the glossary on the last page is a handy reference.